wrapp-archive/rake-uglifier/README.md

 Requirements
 ---
-This gem requires the as of now unreleased version of uglifier (2.0+).
+This gem requires uglifier 2.0 or later.

 Install it via their git repo: https://github.com/lautis/uglifier